ghakena/sampleReactApplication/README.md

-# A simple React application to learn how to Work with React, a library to simplify front-end web development with JavaScript.
+# A simple React application to learn how to work with React, a library to simplify front-end web development with JavaScript.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).